Csongor-Szepesvari/masters-scrap-coding/README.md

-Tidbits of code I've done in my masters project.
-None of this is official code for the thesis - mostly just playing with ideas.
+Code for the masters project ranging from totally scrap code just playing around with graphs and generating values to the real algorithms used for the masters thesis.